KenethGarcia/ClassiPyGRB/README.md

 $ sudo apt-get install python3-pil python3-pil.imagetk
 ```

-Other data management packages as [Numpy](https://numpy.org/) or [Pandas](https://pandas.pydata.org/) will be required optionally in Documentation.
+Other data management packages as [Numpy](https://numpy.org/) or [Pandas](https://pandas.pydata.org/) will be required in Documentation.

 ## Features